-With the remaining springtime.[xxxiii]
+With the remaining springtime.

-In the 2003 movie The Last Samurai, in one of the conversations Katsumoto has with Algren, Katsumoto tries to explain the concept of Bushido: “Like these [cherry] blossoms, we are all dying.
-To know life in every breath, in every cup of tea, in every life that we take—the way of the warrior.
-That is bushido.”
-Katsumoto wanted Algren to understand that a samurai doesn’t fear death because they understand that they have done their duty for their country, and realize they take lives every day.
+Katsumoto wanted Algren to understand that the way a samurai viewed his own death was considered significant.
+A samurai doesn’t fear death because they know that they have done their duty for their country and realize they take lives every day.
 They understand that life is not infinite, and they lead lives that allow them to feel a sense of accomplishment.
 Their entire lives, they’re training for death and know that in battle they could die, so they’re ready for it, and have accepted it.

 “He saw full bloom of cherry blossoms from town to town and thought what a beautiful country I belong to!
-For this beautiful country I can sacrifice my life and pray that the younger generation build a peaceful country.”
-Tamura noted that this was the typical Japanese philosophy; this soldier was going to die for the flower.[xxxiv]
+For this beautiful country, I can sacrifice my life and pray that the younger generation build a peaceful country.”
+Tamura noted that this was the typical Japanese philosophy; this soldier was going to die for the flower.

 Thus, the symbolism of the cherry blossoms comes from the belief that life is short and beautiful, like the cherry blossom flower’s lifespan.
-Thus, it’s not surprising that the cherry blossoms evoke a strong emotional connection within the soul of Japanese people.
+Therefore, it’s not surprising that the cherry blossoms evoke a strong emotional connection within the soul of Japanese people.

-Adapting my father’s jisei into tanka form
+Adapting my father’sjiseiinto tanka form

-My father wrote his jisei in English using four lines and 20-syllables, which didn’t follow the classical Japanese tanka form of five lines and 31-mōra.
-Dr. Nakahara took the liberty to modify my father’s original jisei to be consistent with the tanka form by breaking up the fourth line “I too, will fall” into two phrases as follows:
+My father wrote his jiseiin English using four lines and 20-syllables, which didn’t follow the classical Japanese tanka form of five lines and 31-haku.
+Dr. Nakahara took the liberty to modify my father’s original jisei to be consistent with the tanka form by breaking up the fourth line “I too will fall” into two phrases as follows:

 when it is time to go